joshkent94/BrowseGPT/README.md

 # browseGPT

-An assistant for the browser
+An AI assistant for your browser